jgato/jgato/IPv6_Introduction.md

   Type: RS
 ```

-This is how it looks a RS in detail.
+Following an RS message in detail.
 A message that can be sent by any server when boots, to discover possible Routers.

 *(wireshark screencaptures not from my lab, thanks to Raskia Nayanajith*

 ![](assets/2022-06-03-13-26-59-image.png)

-The source used by the sending host, it is the LL.
+The source is the LL of the server making the Router Solicitation.
 As it is explained above, it is the way of working of NDP.

 The destination is the multicast address that all the routers will join.
 In that way, the router will capture the message and it will send the RA.

-Notice how it is not need it to know the router address, nor the booting host needs a real IPv6 Global Unicast Address.
+Notice how the server sending the solicitation dont need to know the router address.
+Neither, the server sending the solicitation, needs to have already assigned a real IPv6 Global Unicast Address.
+Only need the LL to start.

-The response from the Router is a RA with: source Router LL, and destination,  the Multicast Address for all the hosts.
+The response from the Router is a RA.
+This time, the source is the Router LL, and destination,  the Multicast Address for all the hosts.

 ![](assets/2022-06-03-13-32-30-image.png)

-Continuing NDP Messages:

-**NS** — Neighbor Solicitation: which is used to retrieve, from a neighbour, the LL address.

-**NA** — Neighbor Advertisement is sent in response to NS with the LL address.

 # radvd tool

 Linux IPv6 Router Advertisement Daemon.
-It can be used to configure IPv6 networks, and it is in charge of sending RA (and responding RS) with the configuration for the n# ndptool monitor -t ra
+It can be used to configure IPv6 networks, and it is in charge of sending RA (and responding RS).

-NDP payload len 56, from addr: fe80::a81:f4ff:fea6:dc01, iface: br-ex
-  Type: RA
-  Hop limit: 64
-  Managed address configuration: no
-  Other configuration: no
-  Default router preference: medium
-  Router lifetime: 1800s
-  Reachable time: unspecified
-  Retransmit time: unspecified
-  Source linkaddr: 08:81:f4:a6:dc:01
-  Prefix: 2620:52:0:1351::/64, valid_time: 2592000s, preferred_time: 604800s, on_link: yes, autonomous_addr_conf: yes, router_addr: noodes.

-*Not going in detail in this tutorial*
+> Not going in detail in this tutorial about how to use/configure radvd

 Here an example of a radvd config file: